corgifist/barley-lang/README.md

 (barley:b() shows current binding)

-As in Erlang, variables cannot be reassigned.
+Unlike Erlang, variables in Barely can be reassigned!

 `Barley/Java15 [barley-runtime0.1] [amd64] [threads-2]`

 `>>> A = 15.`

 `>>> A = 14.`

-`** exception error: no match of right-hand value: 14`

 Pattern matching is also supported for functions.